matn7/CS-Notes/src/main/java/spring/SPRING-REST.md

     - Front controller pattern for spring mvc framework
 - Mapper {[hello-world], methods=[GET]}
     - Which method is executed
-    - @RestController
+    - `@RestController`
-        - @ResponseBody, response from that will be mapped to message converter to the same format
+        - `@ResponseBody`, response from that will be mapped to message converter to the same format

 ## Internationalization